5.2.9 Collection from third parties

 In addition, a written notice may be issued to the Department of Veterans' Affairs under section 72AC of the CSRC Act, which provides for deductions from specified veterans' pensions and allowances.

 Social security payments

-The SSAct and the SS(Admin)Act prevent Centrelink from withholding a parent's entitlements to a pension, allowance or benefit paid under the SSAct for the purposes of child support except where section 72AA of the CSRC Act applies.
+The SSAct and the SS(Admin)Act prevent the Secretary from withholding a parent's entitlements to a pension, allowance or benefit paid under the SSAct for the purposes of child support, except where section 72AA of the CSRC Act applies.

-However, section 72A notices may be served on Centrelink requiring deductions to be made from ABSTUDY payments.
+However, section 72A notices may be issued to the Secretary requiring deductions to be made from ABSTUDY payments.
 The Registrar has undertaken to limit deductions from ABSTUDY payments to the amount prescribed for the purposes of section 72AA.

 National Disability Insurance Scheme payments

 The National Disability Insurance Scheme (NDIS) provides support for people with permanent and significant disability.
 NDIS payments may be made to an NDIS participant, their nominee, or to a registered plan provider, to fund the purchase of supports identified in the participant's plan.
 These payments are not a financial resource that is available to meet a relevant debt, and the Registrar should not issue a section 72A notice to recover relevant debts from an NDIS specific bank account.
 This applies whether or not the participant is self-managing their supports or if the funds are being managed on behalf of an NDIS participant.

 However, where a person receives payments to provide care or support for an NDIS participant, these payments are treated as employment income and a section 72A notice may be issued to the financial institution where the payments are deposited.